 When a pelvis is balanced, the hip joints are level and the legs are more or less equal in length.
 (Except in cases of trauma, surgery or congenital defect.)

-When there’s a torsion, one hip joint is pulled up higher than the other causing a functional leg-length difference.
+When there’s a torsion, one hip joint is pulled up higher than the other causing a functional leg length discrepancy.

 In this example, a right anterior (forward) rotation has the effect of pulling the right hip joint upwards.